sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-nativescript-geolocation/cp-mobile-dev-kit-nativescript-geolocation.md

     !![MDK](img_3.6.png)

-3. Include below references in `mdk.bundlerExternals` and save the changes.
+3. Include below references in `MDK.bundlerExternals` and save the changes.

     ```JSON
     "nativescript-geolocation",